 The agreement between Novartis and Noden provides for various transition periods for development and commercialization activities relating to the Noden Products.
 Initially, Novartis will continue to distribute the four products on behalf of Noden worldwide and Noden will receive a profit transfer on such sales.
 In the United States, the duration of the profit transfer ran from July 1, 2016 through October 4, 2016.
 Outside the United States, the profit transfer is expected to run from July 1, 2016 through approximately mid-2017.
-The event that terminates the profit transfer arrangement is the transfer of the marketing aut horization for the four products from Novartis to Noden.
+The event that terminates the profit transfer arrangement is the transfer of the marketing authorization for the four products from Novartis to Noden.
 Generally, the profit transfer to Noden is defined as gross revenues less product cost, a low single digit percentage as a fee to Novartis.
-Prior to the transfer of the marketing authorization, revenue will be recognized on a "net" basis; after the transfer of the marketing authorization, revenue will be recognized on a "gross" basis.
+Prior to the transfer of the marketing authorization, revenue will be recognized on a "gross" basis.